 When the Thin Air virtual conference was first conceived, it was intended to be a place for journalists to find new products to cover.
-But now, just over one month till the show launches on September 15, 2020, show organizers are making plans to welcome retail buyers as well.
+But now, four months till the show launches on September 15, 2020, show organizers are making plans to welcome retail buyers as well.

 According to the Thin Air website, retailers should attend if they: